Gaminator800/Create-A-FPS-Controller-Tutoiral./README.md

 First create a Empty GameObject and call it `Player`, add a capsule component and then you add the `Main Camera` into the player game object.

-Once you do that add the `FPSController` Script into `player` and the play test it. and there you have it.
+Once you do that add the `FPSController` Script into `Player` and the play test it. and there you have it.

 A player that Move, Jump and Sprint.